Getting Started with the Arduino 101

 sudo ~/.arduino15/packages/Intel/tools/arduino101load/1.6.4+1.18/scripts/create_dfu_udev_rule inside a shell to gain upload permissions.

 On Windows, drivers are needed to allow the board communication.
 These drivers will be installed automatically when adding the core.
-On MacOSX and Linux no driver is needed.
+On MacOS and Linux no driver is needed.

 For more details on the Arduino 101, see the product page.